The transport sector contributes to various types of environmental issues, mainly from the use and combustion of fossil fuels.

 Another set of US data showed trucks emitted more than passenger cars.

-Average Emissions Rate & Amount, From The Average Passenger Vehicle
+Emissions For The Average Passenger Vehicle

-For a typical passenger vehicle …
+The typical passenger vehicle might:

 Per Mile Emissions